 In short, no, it is not illegal to go browsing on a non-indexed page.
 Or to use a high-privacy like Tor, traditionally associated with browsing the deep web and dark web.

-Imagine it being illegal to access non-indexed pages :D I don't know what she was thinking, since she already explained that almost every surface website relies on them, so no matter how ignorant the audience this can't fool anyone who followed what she said.
+Imagine it being illegal to access non-indexed pages :D I don't know what she was thinking, since she already explained that almost every surface website relies on them, so no matter how ignorant the audience, no one who followed what she said could've needed to hear this.

 What Is the Intellectual Dark Web?¶